PeerMeHQ/know/teams/vault.md

 The Vault contains all assets owned by the DAO.
 Since every DAO is fundamentally a smart contract, it can hold any assets available on the MultiversX blockchain.

-You can find a Collectives's Vault by selecting the 'Vault' tab on the dedicated Collectives page.
+You can find a Teams's Vault by selecting the 'Vault' tab on the dedicated Teams page.

 ## Deposit